 Alongside opportunities for people to be part of the development of their own care and support, we also work to ensure that we have opportunities for people to influence wider service design and to build solutions to issues raised.

-On the next pages are some of the areas where residents and partner agencies have supported us in the design and delivery of services.
-What Matters conversations are based on the following 5 points:
+Below are some of the areas where residents and partner agencies have supported us in the design and delivery of services.